jhands0/house-maintenance/README.md

 # house-maintenance
-A simple CRUD app written in C# and TypeScript using ASP.NET Core and React
+A simple CRUD app written in C# and TypeScript using the ASP.NET Core and React frameworks